markeytos/EZRadiusClient/README.md

 ## Updating Allowed IP Addresses for Policy

 This command utilizes the ```CreateOrEditRadiusPolicyAsync()``` method to make changes to an existing Radius policy from the EZRadius instance.
 The method takes in the ```RadiusPolicyModel``` which is one of the fields returned by the ```GetRadiusPoliciesAsync()```.
-It takes a .csv file containing IP addresses and their secrets; the format should match that of the sample .csv file in the SampleApp directory titled ```IPs.csv```.
+It takes a .csv file containing IP addresses and their secrets; the format should match that of the sample .csv file in the SampleApp directory titled ```Sample.csv```.
 The IP addresses will overwrite the current IP addresses for that policy, which is then saved in the EZRadius instance.
 This command is run using the ```upload``` verb.

 ```
     -s, --scope          The token scope for the EZRadius instance.